The Deacon has been dominating opponents in one of the nation’s premier athletic conferences for years.

 The Deacons took the crown in 1955 as the first ACC school to win baseball’s College World Series.

-Arnold Palmer, gold legend and former Wake Forest student, won the inaugural ACC championship in 1954.
+Arnold Palmer, golf legend and former Wake Forest student, won the inaugural ACC championship in 1954.

-Other Notable Deacons: Tim Duncan, Chris Paul, Webb Simpson, Bill Haas and Laura Diaz.
+Other Notable Deacons: Tim Duncan, Chris Paul, Webb Simpson, Bill Haas, John Collins, Jack Harrison and Laura Diaz.